 — robertsharp59 (@robertsharp59) June 26, 2016

-I think Teresa May is more electable that Boris Johnson and I think the Conservative party members will recognise that too.
+I think Theresa May is more electable that Boris Johnson and I think the Conservative party members will recognise that too.

 Worse, her only major intervention into the EU referendum debate was to suggest that Britain withdraw from the European Convention on Human Rights, while remaining in the European Union.